Skip to main content

 Relationship to BYOA

-• BYOA decides whose credentials flow through the system — the end user's, not a service account's.
+• BYOA means the AI uses the end user's credentials, not a service account

-Together, they ensure that Diosc Hub acts as a pass-through proxy for authentication: it routes the user's credentials to the right destination without ever becoming a custodian of them.
+Together, they ensure Diosc never becomes a gatekeeper for your authentication — it routes credentials to the right destination without holding onto them.

 Next Steps